What is the Emerging Leaders Program?

-If you are interested in learning more about our Emerging Leaders 2020-21 program, we invite you to please join us for one of two information sessions, being held in Santa Barbara and Santa Maria.
+If you are interested in learning more about our Emerging Leaders program, we invite you to please join us for one of our information sessions, being held in person and virtually.

-You will have the opportunity to hear from Emerging Leader Facilitators Miles Ashlock and Christa Roth, as well as meet several of our current and past alumni to learn about their experience in Emerging Leaders.
-You will gain some tips regarding the application process.
+You will have the opportunity to hear from Emerging Leader Facilitators Miles Ashlock and Katya Armistead, as well as meet several of our current and past alumni to learn about their experience in Emerging Leaders.
+You will also gain some tips regarding the application process.

 Emerging Leaders may be for you if…